Sails and Trails Summer Camp

 Register Online

-Sails and Trails Adventure
+Sails & Trails Adventure

-Sails and Trails Summer Adventure
+Sails & Trails Summer Adventure

-Two Week Sessions | June 26 – August 18
+Two Week Sessions | June 24 – August 16

-Sails and Trails 1, 9am-4pm, Ages 9-11
+Sails & Trails 1, 9am-4pm, Ages 9-11

-Sails and Trails 2, 9am-4pm, Ages 12-16
+Sails & Trails 2, 9am-4pm, Ages 12-16

 This summer camp program includes a full day of sailing and nature exploration!